marshallward/do-conc-order/README.rst

 * Nvidia and Intel seem to prefer outer-to-inner.

-* After light optimization, GNU and Nvidia show now preference.
+* After light optimization, GNU and Nvidia show no preference.
 Intel still shows an outer-to-inner preference.

-* ifx seems quite slow(?)

 Our decision: **Write outer to inner loops**.